 - National or international arbitration is allowed for disputes arising from contracts involving government concessions as well as for disputes arising from private agreements, provided that the required conditions are met.

-- Foreign capital entities may employ foreign personnel in Turkey, provided that work permits (also deemed as residence permits) are obtained from the Ministry of Family, Labor and Social Services.
+- Foreign capital entities may employ foreign personnel in Turkey if work permits (also known as residence permits) are obtained from the Ministry of Family, Labor and Social Services.

-Liaison offices are special offices whose main activity is to conduct market research and feasibility studies and to research investment opportunities in Turkey.
+Liaison offices are special offices that primarily conduct market research, feasibility studies, and research investment opportunities in Turkey.
 They are not permitted to carry out commercial activity.
-A liaison office may also be an effective vessel for following investment opportunities in Turkey.
 Foreign investors are required to obtain permission from the General Directorate of Free Zones, Foreign Investment and Services under the Ministry of Trade to open a liaison office in Turkey.
-Initial permission is valid for three years and may be extended for another three years quite easily depending on prior activities and future plans.
+Initial permission is valid for three years and may be extended for another three years depending on prior activities and future plans.

 A foreign company is free to choose between a corporation (Anonim Sirket—A.S., or “Societe Anonym” type Corporation), limited liability company, establishment of general partnerships (Kollektif Şirket), limited partnership (Komandit Şirket), or branch office for its operations in Turkey.
-The “A.S.” structure is more suitable for larger enterprises, as corporations may attract a large number of shareholders.
+The “A.S.” structure is more suitable for larger enterprises, as corporations may attract many shareholders.
 A limited liability company structure is typically more appropriate for establishing sales and distribution entities.

-The Presidency of the Republic of Turkey Investment Office website outlines the steps for registering and establishing a company.
+The Presidency of the Republic of Turkey Investment Office provides information outlining steps for registering and establishing a company.
 According to the Investment Office, the process can typically be completed in one day.

 The Turkish National Franchising Association, Ulusal Franchising Dernegi (UFRAD), a member of the International Franchising Association (IFA), is traditionally the first point of contact for new market entrants and is a meeting point for prospective franchisors and franchisees.
-While franchising has experienced significantly strong growth in Turkey, a recent weakening of the Turkish economy and thus of consumer demand, coupled with a highly saturated market and availability of local brands could mean significant challenges for new entrants.
-Foreign franchises in Turkey tend to be concentrated in fast food restaurant and apparel concepts, but other business types are represented as well.
+Recent weakening of the Turkish economy and of consumer demand, coupled with a highly saturated market and availability of local brands mean significant challenges for new entrants.
+Successful foreign franchises in Turkey tend to be concentrated in fast food restaurant and apparel concepts, though other business types are represented.

 Companies wishing to conduct direct marketing must be legally established in Turkey and obtain an operating license from the Ministry of Trade.

-In Turkey, the most popular products offered through direct marketing are cosmetics and personal care items as well as housewares and home furnishings.
-Eighty percent of the 850,000 direct sales representatives are women.
+In Turkey, the most popular products offered through direct marketing are cosmetics, personal care items, housewares, and home furnishings.
+Approximately 80% of the 950,000 direct sales representatives are women.
 The market is dominated by international companies, many of which are members of the Turkish Direct Selling Association, founded in 1994.

 Over the past five years, due to the rise of online retail and the increase in beauty/cosmetics stores across the country, direct marketing has been in decline as a retail channel in Turkey.
-In 2018, the total market size was estimated as $260 million, a marked decrease from the year prior.
+In 2020, the total market size was an estimated$300 million, a marked decrease from the year prior.

 International investors may establish any form of company set out in the Turkish Commercial Code (TCC) and are, in theory, treated the same as local investors.
 Turkish citizens residing abroad are considered foreign investors with the submission of their resident and/or work permits issued by their host country.

-There are corporate and non-corporate structures for companies under the TCC, with the following types of establishments under each:
+There are several corporate and non-corporate structures for companies under the TCC, including the following:

 - Joint Stock Company (JSC)